damianhakert/damianhakert.github.io/source/_posts/2016-03-22-gitlab-8-6-released.markdown

 For those times, we are now making it possible to delete issues and merge requests.

-Only owners can delete issues.
+Only owners can delete issues by editing the issue or merge request and clicking, you guessed it, `Delete`.

 > [Documentation link](link)

 ## Table of Contents for Wiki

+TODO

 > [Documentation link](link)